D is for Delicious! Letter D: Preschool Activities and Lesson Plan

 The kids used cotton swabs dipped in water to taste each one.
 (The water helps the powders stick to the swab.)
 Use a different swab for each taste to prevent germs from spreading.

-The Discovering Delicious Printable is included in the free Preschool Lesson Plan Checklist.
-Click image to have Checklist sent to your Inbox.
+The Discovering Delicious printable is included in the FREE LESSON PLAN CHECKLIST.
+Click link to have it sent to your inbox.

 For the youngest (age 4), it was a comparing activity as he ranked the ingredients from “Most Delicious” to “Least Delicious.”

 To incorporate writing, label each ingredient with a letter.
-Use the Discovering Delicious Printable (included in Free Preschool Lesson Plan Checklist) to have the kids record how they like the different ingredients, and then write the labels in order from Most Delicious to Least Delicious.
+Use the Discovering Delicious Printable (included in the FREE LESSON PLAN CHECKLIST) to have the kids record how they like the different ingredients, and then write the labels in order from Most Delicious to Least Delicious.

 The older kids enjoyed making a tongue map and figuring out if some parts of the tongue tasted various foods differently.
 (Note that while different parts of the tongue are not entirely responsible for different tastes, slight differences can be detected.)